smeredith/smeredith.github.io/_posts/2016-10-23-freebsd-compaq-nc8430-laptop.md

 * The blue mouse pointer stick works to move the mouse.
 * The speakers work.
 * USB works.
+* The DVD drive works for reading and creating disks.

 ## What doesn't work